coop-columb/supply-chain-forecaster/scripts/setup_github_environments.md

    - No required reviewers needed for staging
    - No wait timer needed

+3. For simulation mode, no secrets are required
-3. Add the following environment secrets:
+4. For real deployment mode, add the following environment secrets:
    - `KUBE_CONFIG_STAGING`: The base64-encoded Kubernetes config for your staging cluster
    - `API_KEY_STAGING`: API key for authentication in the staging environment